-Dr. Hank Staggs joined NIET in August 2020 as director of Accelerating Character Education and Development (ACED) and leader of the east team.
+Dr. Hank Staggs joined NIET in August 2020 as director of Accelerating Character Education Development (ACED).
 In this role, he leads work to expand NIET's suite of high-quality trainings to support principals and district-level principal supervisors in successfully integrating character development into the instruction and culture of their schools.

 Hank joined NIET with 27 years in education including service as a senior director at the Tennessee Department of Education (TDOE), director and assistant professor of educational leadership in higher education, executive school principal, assistant principal, and high school math teacher.
 Hank's school leadership experience includes both public and private K-12 schools in Tennessee.
 Following 14 years as a building-level principal, Hank transitioned into higher education as a director and assistant professor of educational leadership.
 He led the design and implementation of a fellowship program for aspiring school administrators tailored to specific needs of local school district partners.
 Hank later joined the TDOE and helped develop and lead the Governor's Academy for School Leadership in partnership with the Office of Governor Bill Haslam and Vanderbilt University.
 Hank also helped create and direct the Tennessee Transformational Leadership Alliance to incubate and support nine regional principal pipelines with school district and higher education partners across the state.